 Pork is safe to eat.
 U.S. pigs are not affected by African swine fever (ASF) outbreaks in other countries, to date.

-- ASF does not affect humans and therefore is not a public health threat.
+- ASF does not affect humans and therefore is not a public health threat according to USDA.

 - As usual, the United States Department of Agriculture (USDA) has measures in place to prevent sick animals from entering the food supply, including if ASF is detected in the U.S.